 If you live in Ireland but have a British pension or investment now is a good time to review them and consider whether or not to transfer your UK pension to Ireland.
 As with everything there are pros and cons but the benefits will depend on the type of pension you have.

 Most of the differences between UK and Irish pensions have been harmonised.
 However, there are some areas in which one jurisdiction may be more beneficial to you than the other.
-You may choose to transfer your UK pension to Ireland for convenience and administrative ease, but before you make that decision it’s important to talk to a financial adviser first.
+You may choose to transfer your UK pension to Ireland for convenience and administrative ease, however, before you make that decision it’s important to talk to a financial adviser first.
 Most UK private sector pensions may be transferred overseas but most public sector schemes may not.

 Pros & Cons of transferring your pension to Ireland

 - Transferring your UK pension to Ireland is certainly more convenient and easier to manage.
 You have access to local financial advisers who can advise you and help administer your fund, in euros.